MShawon/YouTube-Viewer/README.md

   *If you don't know any keyword just put your `video title : video title` in search.txt*

+# Install Certificate
+   You need to install the root certificate manually for once.
+Download that certificate from here https://raw.githubusercontent.com/wkeeling/selenium-wire/master/seleniumwire/ca.crt.
+   * Open Google Chrome's settings and search for "Manage certificates".
+   * On the Manage certificates screen, click the "Trusted Root Certification Authorities" tab and then "Import".
+   * Select the ca.crt file you just downloaded and then just hit "Next", "Finish" and "Yes".

 # Windows
 * ## Binary Release